Zbucellini/Paris-City/README.md

   - A booking form to collect all necessary reservation information

 ### Events Page
-- **Event Listings:** Provides information on events happening in Paris over the next week.
+- **Event Listings:** Provides information on events happening in Paris.

 ### Contact Page
 - **Contact Form:** Includes a validated form for users to submit questions or suggestions.